Go Web Application Login with ZITADEL

 Set up application

-Before we begin developing our application, we need to perform a few configuration steps in the ZITADEL Console.
+Before we begin developing our application, we need to perform a few setup steps in the ZITADEL Console.
 You'll need to provide some information about your app.
 We recommend creating a new app to start from scratch.
 Navigate to your Project, then add a new application at the top of the page.
 Select the Web application type and continue.

 We recommend that you use Proof Key for Code Exchange (PKCE) for all applications.